abigailjeanswanson/do-ho-mania/do-ho-mania/index.md

 image-path="images/Christine.jpg"
 %}

 In the summer of 1903, the ever-faithful American readers of Good Housekeeping cracked the spine of their cherished magazine.
-Once they reached page 128, which featured the op-ed section called “Veranda Talks,” they encountered a witty, breezy article written by well-known poet and author, Ella Wheeler Willcox titled “Do-Ho-Mania.”
-Its playful, rhythmic headline seemed harmless—almost comical—but behind the light tone of the article was a profound cultural message.“Do-Ho-Mania” read like a cute, nonsensical name, but what Ella Wheeler Willcox wrote in the article served as a warning to its upper- and middle- class white women readers: being too good at housekeeping could cause psychological harm.
+Once they reached page 128, which featured the op-ed section called “Veranda Talks,” they encountered a witty, breezy article written by well-known poet and author, Ella Wheeler Wilcox titled “Do-Ho-Mania.”
+Its playful, rhythmic headline seemed harmless—almost comical—but behind the light tone of the article was a profound cultural message.“Do-Ho-Mania” read like a cute, nonsensical name, but what Ella Wheeler Wilcox wrote in the article served as a warning to its upper- and middle- class white women readers: being too good at housekeeping could cause psychological harm.
 Her comic quippy tone was in fact, a reflection of early twentieth-century anxieties about female sanity, domestic labor, and the narrow definition of ideal womanhood.[^note1]

-[^note1]: Ella Wheeler Willcox, “Do-Ho-Mania,” Veranda Talks in Good Housekeeping, August 1903.
+[^note1]: Ella Wheeler Wilcox, “Do-Ho-Mania,” Veranda Talks in Good Housekeeping, August 1903.
 128-129.

 These anxieties bled far beyond the pages of Good Housekeeping.
 Industrialization and urbanization lead to women increasingly participating in the public sphere.
 Women were becoming more educated, they were seeking paid employment, and fertility was declining.
 These inflamed social anxieties and caused a societal reaction that sought to reinforce existing gender roles and gender norms.

 {% include juxtapose.html
 image1="images/veranda-talks-1.jpeg"
 image2="images/veranda-talks-2.jpeg"
-caption="Ella Wheeler Willcox's article, Do-Ho-Mania as it appeared in Good Housekeeping, 1903."
+caption="Ella Wheeler Wilcox's article, Do-Ho-Mania as it appeared in Good Housekeeping, 1903."
 %}

 The medical field, newspapers, fiction, and domestic guidebooks all shared a cultural language: women are naturally nervous creatures who are prone to breakdown and constantly on the precipice of becoming societally undesirable.
 What’s worse is that their temperament could impact the happiness of their entire family unit.
 Women who were “overcivilized” could become manic and nervous—hysterical, even—and this could directly impact their ability to give birth.
 This concern was mostly projected onto upper- and middle- class white women who were born in the U.S. because racialized societal beliefs at the time determined that non-white women, immigrant women, and poor women were incapable of becoming too civilized.
 While all of this was a broadly accepted as truth, women were also under extreme pressure to maintain spotless homes, attractive appearances, and mild tempers.
 Thus, upper- and middle- class American women in 1903 existed inside of a tightening vice of impossible expectations.
-Willcox’s article, “Do-Ho-Mania” exemplifies how these pressures intersected and how they were presented to the public.
+Wilcox’s article, “Do-Ho-Mania” exemplifies how these pressures intersected and how they were presented to the public.

-To appreciate the depth of Willcox’s argument, it is critical to understand that the early twentieth century was a moment in which domesticity was framed not only as a private concern, but as a national preoccupation that directly impacted its citizens.
+To appreciate the depth of Wilcox’s argument, it is critical to understand that the early twentieth century was a moment in which domesticity was framed not only as a private concern, but as a national preoccupation that directly impacted its citizens.
 American culture was in the process of negotiating what womanhood should be.
 The concept of womanhood was poised between nineteenth century Victorian ideals and emerging “New Woman” Progressive Era reforms.
 Women were becoming more engaged in public life—they were entering colleges, joining clubs and reform movements, and pushing the boundaries of what femininity could include.
 Simultaneously, popular culture, including magazines like Good Housekeeping worked to reassert the idea that a woman’s primary sphere should be the home.
 The home was still considered a woman’s domain.

-So, Willcox’s comical framing served a dual purpose: it let her broach a sensitive topic—women’s mental state—while simultaneously re-inscribing the societal standard that women must be very vigilant about maintaining balance, self-control, and modesty.
-Willcox’s article demonstrate that humor could soften the blow of cultural critique while still reenforcing the pressures it ostensibly warned against.
+So, Wilcox’s comical framing served a dual purpose: it let her broach a sensitive topic—women’s mental state—while simultaneously re-inscribing the societal standard that women must be very vigilant about maintaining balance, self-control, and modesty.
+Wilcox’s article demonstrate that humor could soften the blow of cultural critique while still reenforcing the pressures it ostensibly warned against.

 Readers encounter her message in an informal op-ed section of Good Housekeeping with the soothing name “Veranda Talks,” which also has some cultural significance.
 The veranda is a space which is not entirely within the home, but also not a public space.
 It mirrors the betwixt and between, liminal space women occupied in 1903.
 As mothers and wives, women were permitted to have a small part in public discourse but even then, this permission was centered around and anchored in their domestic duties.
-Willcox’s so-called “talk” in this section of Good Housekeeping thus simulated a chummy chat, but its thinly-veiled message bore the weight of cultural mandate.
+Wilcox’s so-called “talk” in this section of Good Housekeeping thus simulated a chummy chat, but its thinly-veiled message bore the weight of cultural mandate.

 [^note2]